Dynamical propagation and Roe algebras of warped spaces: INTRODUCTION

 Our interest in Theorem~\ref{thmA:roe warped cone} stems from a desire to understand the analytic $K$-theory of warped cones, which is part of ongoing work.
 As with Theorem~\ref{thmA:roe alg of warped spaces}, also Theorem~\ref{thmA:roe warped cone} interacts nicely with maximal norms.
 In particular, it implies the following.

-\begin{corA} Given $\Gamma\curvearrowright X$ as in Theorem~\ref{thmA:roe alg of warped spaces}, $\varPsi$ induces an isomorphism
+\begin{corA} Given $\Gamma\curvearrowright X$ as in Theorem~\ref{thmA:roe warped cone}, $\varPsi$ induces an isomorphism

-\end{corA} \begin{rmk} Corollary~\ref{corA:roe alg of warped cones-maximal} is closely related to \cite[Theorem 5.2]{higginbotham2019coarse}.
+\end{corA} The above corollary can be viewed as an analogue for warped cones of \cite[Proposition 2.8]{OyonoOyonoYu2009}. \begin{rmk} Corollary~\ref{corA:roe alg of warped cones-maximal} is closely related to \cite[Theorem 5.2]{higginbotham2019coarse}.
 There, an analogous isomorphism is proved for warped spaces arising from coarsely discontinuous actions on discrete metric spaces.
 Since $\Gamma\curvearrowright X$ is free, the action $\Gamma\curvearrowright \CO X$ is indeed coarsely discontinuous; however, \cite[Theorem 5.2]{higginbotham2019coarse} does not apply because $\CO X$ is very much not discrete: In most cases of interest (e.g.~ergodic actions on compact manifolds), there is no natural way to discretize $\CO X$ while retaining the $\Gamma$-action.

 Under the additional (strong) assumption that $\Gamma$ is amenable, one can show that the resulting warped cone has Yu's property A (see \cite[Proposition~ 3.1]{roe2005warped} or \cite[Theorem~5.9]{higginbotham2019coarse}).
 In this case, the reduced and the maximal Roe algebra (resp.\ crossed products) coincide.
 Hence, one also obtains an isomorphism (cf.~\cite[Corollary 5.10]{higginbotham2019coarse})